Ozay34/pysql-runner/readme.md

 1. Clone the repository to your local machine.
 2. Run `pip install .` in the top level directory to install the command line tool and dependencies.
+If you are developing for the project, you will want to run `pip install -e .` to ensure your changes are updated on the fly.

 Note: If your system path does not contain a reference to your python installs `\Scripts` folder, you will not be able to use the command line option.